Click to Rate and Give Feedback

 Prerequisites

 Each team build definition has an associated TFSBuild.proj file that is located in the folder $/MyTeamProject/TeamBuildTypes/MyBuildName in Team Foundation version control.
 MyTeamProject is the name of your team project.
 It is the root node of all your team project sources.
 MyBuildName is the name that you gave to your build definition.
-For more information about how to create Team Foundation Build build types, see How to: Create a Build Definition.
+For more information about how to create Team Foundation Build build types, see Create a Basic Build Definition.

 • A local workspace that contains your team project files and the build files on the local computer.